gevgt/Machine-Learning/README.md

 # Machine-Learning
-Collection of self-written Machine Learning algorithms [Python]
+Collection of self-written Machine Learning algorithms

 This collection includes my interpretation of commonly known Machine Learning techniques written as functions.
 Currently available are: